guardian/mobile-apps-article-templates/README.md

     * `base.html` is the path where this repository has been checked out, eg: `/Users/sandropaganotti/Projects/mobile-apps-article-templates/`
 * run `yarn` to install dependencies.
 * run `yarn setup` to locally ignore build files so they are not checked into master

+## IOS and Android devs
+If you are developing against a branch which is not `release`, please follow the steps below:
+* Pull down the branch which you are developing against
+* Please follow the requirements and developing steps
+* run `yarn sync` which will build the project, and move the build into the individual Android and IOS projects

 ## Yarn scripts
 Yarn will provide the following services: